adamchainz/conjecture/docs/design.rst

 complicated.
 The goal is also to let you be able to use American Fuzzy Lop to feed test programs with it (this should be very easy to do).

-Once it has found such a sequence it proceeds to attempt to simplify the sequence according to the rules that one sequence is simpler than another if it is either strictly shorter or the same length but lexicographically before (i.e. lowering a byte earlier in the sequence will always make the result simpler regardless of what you do to the rest).
+Once it has found such a sequence it tries to find a "simpler" sequence of bytes that will still trigger an error.
+One sequence is simpler than another if either it is strictly shorter, or if it is of the same length but lexicographically before (i.e. on the first byte they differ it has a lower byte).

+Thus, once we find a sequence of bytes that causes the test to fail, we try it again with other simpler but similar sequences of bytes.
+For example we might trim bytes off the end, or delete sections in the middle, or we might try zeroing out some bytes, etc. If a simpler sequence also causes the test to fail, we replace our current best sequence with that one and try to simplify it further.

 What this means in practice is that we are looking for programs which a) Execute fewer operations and b) mostly produce smaller bytes from a call to getbytes(n).